How to Hike Tent Ridge Trail in Kananaskis Country

 Things to do in Nearby Canmore

-• Indoor Rock Climb at Elevation Place: Though rock climbing isn’t for the faint of heart, you don’t have to put your life at risk clinging to a sheer rock face thousands of feet up to experience it.
-That’s just what they had in mind when they created Elevation Place – the place to go in Canmore to see what the climbing hype is all about.
+- Indoor Rock Climb at Elevation Place: Though rock climbing isn’t for the faint of heart, you don’t have to put your life at risk clinging to a sheer rock face thousands of feet up to experience it.
+That’s what they had in mind when they created Elevation Place – the place to go in Canmore to see what the climbing hype is about.
 It’s also a great place for expert-level climbers to practice their moves.

 Other Kananaskis Country Hikes to Check Out

 There are many more great hikes in the Kananaskis Country Provincial Park, or you can check out some awesome Banff hikes.
-Both are home to some of our all-time favorite hikes and scrambles in the region.

 Plan Your Trip to the Canadian Rockies

-• Get Around: We suggest renting a car to get around.
+- Get Around: We suggest renting a car to get around.
 You can search for rental cars on Rentalcars.com.
-Or embark on an epic campervan trip.
-We like to compare prices on Motorhome Republic and Outdoorsy.
+For a campervan trip, you can check prices and compare on Outdoorsy.

-The Banff Blog Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

-1. Hi.
+Hi.
 I love your blog!
 One question regarding Tent Ridge hike.

 We would like to to hike it with a baby (in the backpack carrier).
 So definitely not the whole loop, and would rather avoid the scrambling.